 Facial Paralysis-Bell’s Palsy

-Imagine one day you get up from the bed and realize that you have no control over your facial expression.
-Your face is sagging to one side and you are unable to smile or talk.
-You started to wonder what has happened to you.
+Imagine one day you get up from bed and realize you have no control over your facial expression.
+Your face is sagging to one side and you cannot smile or talk.
+You started to wonder what had happened to you.

-When you find a similar situation in your life, the chances are high that it is Bell’s palsy.
+When you find a similar situation, the chances are high that it is Bell’s palsy.

 What Is Bell’s Palsy?